 Do you tend to edit as you write or is it a habit you largely avoid?
-What one thing could you do to make better forward progress with the draft at hand?
-I’d love to hear your thoughts in the comments.
+What one thing could you do to make better forward progress with your current draft this week?

 I’m Ali Luke, and I live in Leeds in the UK with my husband and two children.